 Some patients have expressed concerns that insurance companies may use

-genetic information against them.
+genetic information to discriminate against them.
 In fact, there are federal

 and state laws that provide protection against genetic discrimination

 and there are no documented cases of genetic discrimination following

 genetic counseling or testing for cancer risk.
 The Genetic Information

 Nondiscrimination Act (GINA) of 2008 is a federal law that protects people

 from health insurance eligibility and cost discrimination and also protects

 people from employment discrimination.
-Our Genetic Counselors can provide more information about
+Our Genetic Counselors can provide

-to identify cancer genetics research opportunities that may be beneficial.
+and nationally, to identify genetic research opportunities that may benefit